 Educational Programs Related to Big Data

-Mason Engineering's expertise in the field of Big Data spans programs in systems engineering, computer science, and statistics.
+Mason College of Engineering and Computing's expertise in the field of Big Data spans programs in systems engineering, computer science, and statistics.
 From its programs in Biostatistics to its unique MS in Data Analytics Engineering, our students learn how to sift through and find meaning from vast amounts of data.

 Applied Computer Science is a degree program for those students who want and need the knowledge and expertise of computer science to work in one of the many disciplines that require advanced computing techniques.
 The program offers four areas of focus: bioinformatics, computer game design, geography, and software engineering.
 Some career paths are: Software consulting, Bio-informatics and data management, Graphics and game development, Defense software analysis.